Arno-Boenders/PokeballGuesser/README.md

  ### How to play
  You can just clone the code and then run: npm install

- You need to change window.location.href on lines 263 and 317 to "/results.html"

- after this you can just use: npm run dev
+ npm run dev to run it locally

  and you can play the game